NJBow/CV/README.md

 Position: *Junior Zoologists Assistant*

-- Required to keep track of Giraffe numbers and collect samples from individuals.
+- Required to keep track of giraffe numbers and collect samples from individuals.
 - Where my analytical ability emerged
 - Need to be able to register gender and individual giraffes from far distances through uniques patterns and markings.